June 7th, 2012

 again that the Bush tax cuts must be extended -- you know, to get rid of that gnawing, pesky old "uncertainty" the timorous business tycoons have in their guts -- and wallets.
 This time though, they say the Bush tax cuts just need to be extended temporarily -- so we can have some time to come up with "reasonable" tax reform -- you know, to fix the messed up tax code.
 So, in effect, they lied to the American people to get a tax cut -- calling it temporary -- when actually they had no intention of ever letting it expire.
 And the way they fight for the things they want is to plead that only by Republicans getting their way can poor little fraidy cat businesses have the self-confidence to do business.
 And I thought all those guys wanted was money -- and that was why they were in business -- so they could make money.
 I guess they want security and risk free enterprise more than they want the free market capitalism and competition they're always howling about -- you know -- that survival of the fittest business ideology they love.

-By Frank Glenn • Posted in Bush Tax Cuts
+By Byronn Glenn • Posted in Bush Tax Cuts

 • 2,264 Comments